Ox-in-Chair/ohisee-platform/README.md

 ## 🏢 About Kangopak

 Kangopak is committed to maintaining the highest standards of food safety and quality.
-The OhISee Platform supports our compliance efforts by providing secure, transparent, and efficient management of all compliance-related activities.
+OhiSee! supports our compliance efforts by providing secure, transparent, and efficient management of all compliance-related activities.

 ## 💬 Support